Reduce Ruby on Rails memory usage and decrease latency with this comprehensive collection of performance tips from almost 15 years working in Rails.

 In my own benchmarking, this was not a big factor usually, but if you're looking to squeeze out the last ms from everything, it's worth considering if you have an app with hundreds of routes.

-Minimize roundtrips to the database: sometimes (but not always) it's better to return all your data in one roundtrip by JOINing the data you need in related tables instead of fetching in another query.
+Minimize roundtrips to the database: Often (but not always!) it's better to return all your data in one roundtrip by JOINing the data you need in related tables instead of fetching in another query.
 This is true even if you've optimized away an n+1 situation.

 SELECT *: It's better to fetch exactly the data you need rather than all columns.
 Using

 SELECT *, which is the default, ends up being slower in at least 4 different ways:

 So don't be lazy and specify exactly the columns you need in your hottest code paths:

 Note, however, that this doesn't matter in the majority of codepaths.

 Don't COUNT unless you need the count: Sometimes you want to know if a collection is empty or not, but you don't actually need the precise count.
 In that case, use

 count.
 This is faster because the database can return early once it knows the result is nonempty.